oplS15projects/KeyVentures/README.md

 ##Favorite Lines of Code
 ####Khyteang Lim
-Each team member should identify a favorite line of code, expression, or procedure written by them, and explain what it does.
-Why is it your favorite?
-What OPL philosophy does it embody?
 ```scheme
 (define (scoreReach30 n) (cond ((= player2score 15) (begin (write evil) #t))
                                ((= player1score 15) (begin (write good) #t))